lewisclark4/CI-MilestoneProjectFour/README.md

 To fix this, I simply update the field name from email to email_address, and this meant when two forms were on the same page, that they had different IDs.

+4. When updating the quantity in the basket, I was submitting the form each time a user clicked the increment/ decrement button, which was updating the quantity as expected, but sometimes resulted in multiple messages being displayed on screen.

+To fix this, I added a timer, so that the form would only submit 1 second after the button had been pressed, and the timer would be reset

 [Back to Top](#overview)

 ## Deployment